The Users page lists all of the user accounts on your Looker instance. Users consist of two types:

 Enables you to select the groups this user should belong to.
 Users can also be added to groups on the groups page.

 Access filter fields allow you to limit the data that a user will have access to.
 It requires several setup steps, including changes to your LookML.
 You can read about how to create these limits on the

-To delete a user, click the Delete button on the right hand side of their row.
-You’ll receive a confirmation dialog before you delete the user.
-When you delete a user, all of their saved Looks, dashboards, and some detail from Looker’s usage history is deleted.
+To disable a user account, click the Disable button on the right hand side of their row.
+You’ll receive a confirmation dialog before you disable the user.

 Impersonating (sudo-ing) Users

 “Sudo” is a unix term that means to emulate the permissions of another user.
 When you sudo as a user (by clicking the Sudo button on the right hand side of their row), you can see what their experience of Looker is like.
 This is a good way to validate that you’ve properly configured permissions and other features.
 Sudo-ing is also a useful way to see a user’s LookML development before they’ve committed and pushed their changes.

 When you sudo you’ll see a bar at the top of the screen that warns you that you’re in a sudo-ed state, and that enables you to exit the sudo-ed state.
 Keep in mind that any changes you make while in this state will impact the user that you’re emulating.